Sairyss/domain-driven-hexagon/README.md

 To execute a command you can use a `Command Bus` instead of importing a service directly.
 This will decouple a command Invoker from a Receiver so you can send your commands from anywhere without creating coupling.

+Avoid command handlers executing other commands, creating a chain of commands.
+Use events for that purpose.

 Example files:

 - [create-user.command.ts](src/modules/user/commands/create-user/create-user.command.ts) - a command Object